OpenShot/openshot-qt/.github/ISSUE_TEMPLATE/Bug-Report.md

 about: Create a bug report for a new issue.
 Please verify this bug has not already
        been reported: https://github.com/OpenShot/openshot-qt/issues
 labels: Bug
-title: Give your bug report a very descriptive title
+title: Give your bug report a descriptive title

 ---